 I always think it helps to have a systematic way to go through everything rather than randomly picking up clothes off the bed to try on.
 This also makes it easier if you plan on putting each pile of “keep” clothes away as you go.

-So here’s a checklist you can follow:
+So here’s a checklist you can follow in order:

 - Tops (shirts, sweaters etc.)

 - Accessories (scarves, belts, hats etc.)

 - Clothes for specific events (uniform wedding, maternity, swimming, exercise etc.)

 What is the obvious stuff?
 Even, as you were pulling out clothes from where ever they were stored you may have noticed some of these.